 Under certain circumstances we will consider a project application outside of our normal review cycle; however, this is the exception rather than the rule.
 If you think that your project should be considered for expedited review, please submit a letter with your application describing the reason for your request.
-We will be consult with you and then make a decision.
+We will consult with you and make a decision.

 Earth Island cannot provide short-term fiscal sponsorship.
 We’re looking for applicants who want to be part of our network and work with us on accomplishing long-term program goals.